purrfect-farmer/purrfect-farmer/README.md

 pnpm build-pwa
 ```

+Serve the `dist` folder after building.

 ## Bridge

-Bridge allows the PWA to call Chrome APIs, bridge must be installed separately when using PWA.
+Bridge allows the PWA to call Chrome APIs directly, bridge must be installed separately when using PWA.

 ```bash
 pnpm build-bridge
 ```

+You can load the extension through the `dist-bridge` folder or (crx/zip) file inside `dist-extension` folder.